 Coastal Towns and Villages

 Snowdonia is also home to some of the most beautiful coastal towns and villages in the country.
 From the bustling port of Porthmadog to the charming fishing village of Beddgelert, there’s something for everyone in Snowdonia’s coastal towns.
-Here are a few of the best places to visit: (See Also: Where to Visit in October in India?
-Autumn Escapes)
+Here are a few of the best places to visit: (See Also: Where to Visit in Norway in Winter?
+Winter Wonders Await)

 - Porthmadog: This bustling port town is a great place to start your Snowdonia adventure.
 With its rich maritime history and stunning coastal views, Porthmadog is a must-visit destination.